Diocese of Shreveport: 1800 to 1986

 After the Louisiana Purchase in 1803, all of present-day Louisiana became part of the United States.
 At that time, the new State of Louisiana was part of the Diocese of Louisiana and the Two Floridas, with its see city as New Orleans.
 In 1825, the Vatican renamed this diocese as the Diocese of New Orleans.
 The town of Shreveport was founded in 1836.

 In 1853, Pope Pius IX erected the Diocese of Natchitoches, removing the Shreveport area and most of Louisiana from the Diocese of New Orleans.
-Reverend Jean Pierre, parish priest at Bayou Pierre in Louisiana, started visiting Shreveport in 1856.
+Jean Pierre, parish priest at Bayou Pierre in Louisiana, started visiting Shreveport in 1856.
 He later persuaded Natchitoches Bishop Augustus M. Martin to move the Bayou Pierre parish to Shreveport, which happened later in 1856.
 After working as a tutor to Protestant families for a year, Pierre built a wooden church in Shreveport.
 He completed a brick church in 1858.
 By 1869, Pierre estimated that there was a Catholic population of 1,000 in his parish.

 On his return to Louisiana from the First Vatican Council in Rome in 1870, Martin stopped in Brittany in France to recruit missionaries.
 Five of those who responded, along with Jean Pierre, died at Shreveport in the yellow fever epidemic of 1873.

 In 1910, Pope Pius X erected the Diocese of Alexandria, which included the Shreveport area.
 In 1976, Pope Paul VI renamed the Diocese of Alexandria to Diocese of Alexandria-Shreveport.
 The Church of St. John Berchmans in Shreveport became a co-cathedral in that city.